JOIN OUR COMMUNITY OUTREACH PROGRAM

 Volunteers learn to make baskets while discussing household issues with amazing Ugandan women.
 They plant carrots, cabbages, and tomatoes in community gardens.
 They dig wells and make bricks.
 They help primary school students learn fractions.
-They play Duck!
-Duck!
-Goose! with the little ones.
+They assist badly over-worked health care professionals.

 WHAT YOU WILL DO